 There are benefits to both:

 - Some of your favorites may be heirlooms with the added benefit that you can save the “open-pollinated” seeds for planting next year.

-- Hybrids tend to be very reliable growers and disease-resistant, but you do need to buy new seeds each year (or buy starter plants).
+- Hybrids tend to be very reliable growers and disease-resistant, but you do need to buy new seeds each year (or buy starter plants) if you want to be sure they will grow as promised.

 Try some of both!
 I like to grow a few old favorites plus some new varieties each year.

 The type of seed is not often mentioned on the plant tag and you may need to ask the vendor.
 Bigger nurseries and chain stores usually carry hybrids.
 Smaller and independent growers may sell heirlooms and hybrids.

 How big will the tomato plants grow?